yiisoft/yii2/docs/guide/security-authentication.md

     }

     /**
+     * Checks if the provided auth key is valid for the current user
+     *
      * @param string $authKey
+     * @return bool|null
+     */
-     * @return bool if auth key is valid for current user */ public function validateAuthKey($authKey)
+    public function validateAuthKey($authKey)
     {